Rules

 Positioning of Eligible Infielders

-• Fielders who enter the general infield area late will not be deemed eligible infielders and may not field ground balls for outs.
-However, outfielders may come in to stop the ball from advancing any further.
-If an outfielder brings the ball to a stop within the infield baselines, the hit will be deemed an infield single.
-To be clear, unlike infielders, outfielders do not get to make this play in the "general infield area" for the hit to be ruled an infield single.
+- Fielders not within the general infield area at pitch release are not considered eligible infielders and may not field ground balls for outs.
+However, outfielders may run in to field a ground ball to prevent it from advancing further.
+If an outfielder stops the ball within the infield baselines, the hit is ruled an infield single.
+To be clear, unlike infielders, outfielders do not get the leniency of the "general infield area."

 Infield Throwing Outs

-An out is recorded when a ball is thrown directly toward home plate and hits the backstop or strike zone in the air.
+An out is recorded when a ball is thrown towards home plate and hits the backstop or strike zone in the air.
 In addition to the backstop net, the entire backstop frame that is perpendicular to the ground counts as the backstop.
 This means that the bottom bar and the holes between the bar and the net are considered to be the backstop, whereas the outside legs are not.
-The strike zone metal, its frame, and the diagonal legs of the strike zone are considered to be the strikezone, whereas the base is not.
+The strike zone metal and its frame (not the base or the diagonal legs) are considered to be the strike zone.
 Even though zip tie "tails" should be tucked behind the strike zone and out of reach from the ball, if the ball happens to hit a zip tie, the ball will be considered to have hit the strike zone.
 In general, the infielder is allotted 2-3 seconds or 1-2 shuffles to release the throw.
 The timeliness of throwing outs is determined by the offense.

 Double Plays